pculture/miro-user-manual/en/playing.rst

    Screenshot of Miro playing a video on with parts labeled.

 .. image:: _static/playing_playing_video.png
+   :width: 800px

 In this screenshot, you can see:

-1. The view port where the video shows.

-2. The previous button.
+1. The previous button.

-3. The stop button.
+2. The stop button.

-4. The play/pause button.
+3. The play/pause button.

-5. The next button.
+4. The next button.

-6. The timeline showing how far into the media item you are, the current position, and how much is left.
+5. The timeline showing how far into the media item you are, the current position, and how much is left.

-7. The name of the media item and the name of the podcast it is in.
+6. The name of the media item and the name of the podcast it is in.

-8. The volume control.
+7. The volume control.

+8. The shuffle toggle.
+Toggles between Off and On.

+9. The repeat toggle.
+Toggles between Off, Repeat All, and Repeat 1.

 .. index::